akashacms/akashacms-website/documents/quick-start/configuration.html.md

 The `.use` function says to add a plugin to the AkashaRender configuration.
 We pass in the module, and an optional configuration object.

-Because of what `theme-bootstrap` does, it has to be listed first.
+Because of what `@akashacms/theme-bootstrap` does, it has to be listed first.
 Namely, it overrides templates supplied by other plugins with equivalent templates which use Bootstrap features.
+Overriding a template in another plugin means that the template directories in `@akashacms/theme-bootstrap` must be listed first so that it's templates are found first.

 What does that mean?
 The `layouts` and `partials` directories contain templates we use for formatting things on the resulting website.
-AkashaRender supports there being multiple directories of each kind.
-Practically speaking, every plugin supplies a set of `partials` templates which the plugin uses in formatting the things it provides.

-In other words, there are six `partials` directories shown in this configuration file.
-One is for the website project, and the other five are associated with these plugins.
-There is another plugin, the `built-in` plugin, that is part of AkashaRender, and it also supplies a `partials` directory.

-When AkashaRender is asked to render a partial template, it looks in these `partials` directories, using the first template it finds.
-So, when we say `theme-bootstrap` overrides other templates, what we mean is its `partials` directory has template files with the same file name as in other plugins.
-These overriding templates perform the same purpose, but use Bootstrap components.
+AkashaCMS configuration includes a list of directories for four categories:  `assets`, `partials`, `layouts`, and `documents`.
+The templates are in `partials` and `layouts` directories.
+These directories are listed in order.
+Effectively, a template has a file name, and will override any template with the same file name appearing in a directory later in the list.

+By adding `@akashacms/theme-bootstrap` first, its template directories appear before the directories of other plugins.

 The `@akashacms/plugins-base` plugin provides basic website oriented facilities.
 One feature is it handles generating an XML Sitemap.